missionpinball/mpf-docs/config/fast.rst

 driverboards:
 ~~~~~~~~~~~~~
 Single value, type: one of the following options: fast, wpc, None.
+Defaults to empty.

 Which driverboards are you using?
 Most likely ``fast``.
 Similar to ``driverboards`` in the :doc:`/config/hardware` section.